-The main street in Naran is busy with lots of hotels, restaurants, and shops where you can book Naran tour packages.
-It’s also a good place to pick up souvenirs or supplies before you head further up North.
+The main street in Naran is busy with hotels, restaurants, and shops where you can book Naran tour packages.
+It’s also an excellent place to pick up souvenirs or supplies before heading further up North.

 Naran is also a good place to connect online as you may not have an internet connection afterward.
 There is no data coverage on the phone networks past Naran, and the wi-fi at our hotels in the Northern areas did not work for me.

 This stunning valley looks like it came straight out of a fairytale!
 With gorgeous forests, rivers, and villages, Swat Valley is one place you don’t want to miss in Pakistan.